- Rating: G

 “Oh, it’s okay.
 We know you were busy,” Carrie offered, waving her comment from the air.

 “Carrie!
 My turn!” a cheerful young woman in a black dress with flowers painted on it appeared suddenly in their circle.
-She looked Oriental, but maybe half of something else.
+She looked Asian.
 The woman looked oddly familiar.
 “I want as much time as I can with my godson before I leave.”

 “Be careful!”
 Marshall warned, watching the exchange.

 Carrie rolled her eyes and carefully placed the baby in the woman’s arms.
 “Sydney, this is my best friend Apple de Los Santos.
 Our dads were in the FBI together,” Carrie introduced them.

 “Sydney!”
 Apple blurted out loudly.
 The baby tittered in her arms at the sudden noise.
 “Sorry sweetie,” she said, dropping her voice a few octaves.
 Apple grinned at Syd.
 “I’ve heard so much about you from Carrie and Marshall.”

 “Good things I hope,” Sydney replied, not at all turned off by the woman’s effusiveness.
 Apple grinned.
 “I hope you don’t mind me asking, but is Apple your real name?”

 Carrie and Apple burst out laughing.
 “You don’t know how many times I get asked that!”
 Apple said happily.
 “My real name is Teresa.
 My dad used to call me the ‘apple’ of his eye.
 People overheard him calling me that when I was a kid and now everybody calls me Apple.”

 “Can I hold him now?”
 Marshall whined slightly, hovering over Apple’s shoulder like a fly.